 Therefore, the surety bond company will want to make sure that the contractor has the adequate manpower, profit and equipment to perform the work.
 It can be very difficult and usually very costly if the surety bond company must find a replacement contractor on a service contract.

 Another important underwriting factor in service contracts is the length of time in the contract.
 In the example above, we used one year.
 However, service contracts can last many years.
 This is a challenge for surety bond companies because even strong companies can come across hardships and suffer problems over long periods.
 Nobody knows what the economy, labor market, materials or anything else will be 3, 5 or 10 years down the road.
 The longer the contract, the more financially strong the contractor will need to be to get bonded.
 Most surety bond companies are uncomfortable going past 3 years for even the strongest contractors.
 One way around this is to have a contract and surety bond that are mutually renewable after some set period.
 For example, the performance bond may guarantee a contract for 3 years and be renewable annually after that by the mutual agreement of both parties including the surety bond company.

 Service contractors need to qualify for surety bonding like construction contractors.
 This can be a challenge as they may not be used to providing underwriting information.
 Like construction bonds, most service contractors can now get bonding on good credit alone for bonds under $500,000 and less than 2 years of guarantees.
 However, larger bonds and longer terms will require financial statements on the company, owner or both.
 To learn more about underwriting requirements, visit our 3 C’s page here.

-Having the ability to bond can really set up service contractors to pick up more profitable work and separate themselves from the competition.
+Having the ability to provide performance and payment bonds can really set up service contractors to pick up more profitable work and separate themselves from the competition.
 At MG Surety Bonds, we have numerous bond companies to find the best solution.
 We want to be your bond broker for life!
 Contact us anytime.